danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 If we now run the test app, you will see that the `Text` view now updates when we type in the text field.
 This is because our coordinator listens for changes in the text field and updates the text binding for us.

-However, tapping the button to change the text still doesn't update the text editor.
-This is something we have to leave for later, since updating the text editor is quite tricky, if we want things like text position to behave correctly whenever the text changes.
+However, tapping the button to change the text still doesn't update the rich text editor.
+This is something we have to leave for later, since updating the editor is quite tricky, if we want things like the text position to behave correctly whenever the text changes.

-Instead, let's look at how to change text style and let us toggle bold, italic and underline for the current position or selection in the text editor.
+Instead, let's look at how to change text style and let us toggle bold, italic and underline for the current position or selection in our rich text editor.

 ## Working with text styles